Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 P Visas: Artists, Athletes and Entertainers

-The P visa category is for individuals entering the US to perform in athletics, the arts or entertainment who do not meet the O-1 Visa standard, which for athletes is “sustained acclaim at the very top of their field,” and for artists, is either “distinction” or “extraordinary achievement.”
+The P visa category is for individuals entering the US to perform in athletics, the arts or entertainment who do not meet the O-1 Visa standard.
 The P Visa category contains three sub-categories: the P-1 Visa, the P-2 Visa and the P-3 Visa.

-1. A P-1 Visa is for athletes, artists or entertainers who are part of an athletic or entertainment group, with the exception of individuals coming to the US to join either a US-based or non-US-based entertainment group.
+1. A P-1 Visa is for athletes, artists or entertainers who are part of an athletic or entertainment group.
+It also includes individuals coming to join a US-based or non-US-based entertainment group.

-2. A P-2 Visa is for individuals or groups entering the US to engage in an exchange program between US-based and foreign-based organizations.
-The P-2 Visa exchange requires artists or performers to be of equal caliber, to have similar skills, to be employed in similar conditions and for similar periods of time.
+2. A P-2 Visa is for individuals or groups coming to engage in an exchange program between US-based and foreign-based organizations.
+The P-2 Visa exchange requires artists or performers to be of equal caliber; to have similar skills; and to be employed in similar conditions and for similar periods of time.
 A P-2 Visa exchange program must also involve similar numbers of people (although the regulations do not specifically prohibit individual for group exchanges).

 3. The P-3 Visa category is for artists and entertainers participating in a culturally unique program can enter the US either individually or as a group to develop, interpret, represent, coach or teach a unique or traditional ethnic, folk, cultural, musical, theatrical or artistic performance or presentation, whether commercial or non-commercial.